Form a Corporation in California

 Considerations

-• $800 annual minimum franchise tax regardless of income
+• California imposes a mandatory $800 minimum annual franchise tax regardless of income or activity level

 Annual Obligations